mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 At some point, leaked videos were accessible.
 Mathieu and I found them <a href="https://jan6attack.com/" target="_blank">hosted</a> by <a href="https://twitter.com/carstensenpol/" target="_blank">Tommy Carstensen</a>.
 We looked at them, looked at each other and knew we could do something with this and knew we had to do something, anything.

 The idea was pretty straightforward: let's do a visual map where people can see where the videos were taken, zoom in on them and look at what happened "as if you were there".
-We just felt this needed to be seen by as many people possible, without any strong rational backing except the belief that this attack on the democratic ideology couldn't be shrugged off as just another day in the U.S.A.
+This needed to be seen by as many people possible, without any strong rational backing except the belief that this attack on the democratic ideology couldn't be shrugged off as just another day in the U.S.A.

-What happens in the U.S.A. has consequences for the rest of the world whether we acknowledge it or not.
-A strong man gets elected in the most influential nation in the world, others are going to start popping out, as it has been the case.
-An idiot is in charge, other idiots are going to feel legitimized.
-A mob attacks the ideal of democracy, other fools are going to do the same.

 <hr>